 The North Central Extension Water Summit will be held in Keshena, Wisconsin this August.
 The event will build on past efforts to strengthen collaborations among state and tribal land-grant institutions throughout the region.

-Questions?
-Email Charlie Barden at Kansas State University.
+Registration is now closed.
+Email Charlie Barden at Kansas State University with any questions.

 There are 20 Tribal Colleges and Universities (TCUs) in the North Central Region.
 While there are great examples collaboration between state land-grants and TCUs on water-related issues, there is room for growth.
 Strengthening collaboration and learning from local successes can achieve greater benefits for land-grant faculty, staff, and students; communities and tribal nations in the North Central Region, and the water resources upon which we depend.